doxinho/officedeployment/README.md

 Currently utilizing version 3.6.5 of the Powershell Application Deployment Toolkit.

 1. Edit Download.xml
+  1. Edit the SourcePath to your directory.
+  2. Edit the ProductID to match your subscription.
+Full list of ProductIDs available here.
+2. Edit Installation.xml
+  1. Edit the Product ID, language, logging (if desired), autoactivation, and updates.
+Full documentation available here.
+3.
+  1.

+1. Edit Download.xml
-Edit the SourcePath to your directory.
+2. Edit the SourcePath to your directory.
 Edit the ProductID to match your subscription.
 Full list of ProductIDs available here.

 2. Edit Installation.xml